 Overtime comes at a high price and quickly eats into your business labor costs.
 It can feel like something you don’t have control over, but in reality, overtime doesn’t have to take over your profit margins.
 Through exercising control over other aspects of your business, such as when employees clock in and clock out, you could see a reduction in the amount of work hours required to complete a task (and increase productivity from your staff members within that time period).

 There are all sorts of tricks that can improve employee hours and shifts, which then have the added benefit of cutting overtime costs.
 Here are several easy ways to reduce employee overtime:

 1. Make sure your employees have the right resources

 If monotonous day to day tasks eat up a majority of your employee time, then find ways to automate or make the tasks easier.
-Rather than having daily in-person meetings, use an online project management tool where everyone can check the status projects and their daily assignments.
+Rather than having daily in-person meetings, use an online project management tool where everyone can check the status of projects, see their daily assignments, and use messaging to communicate.
 Planning tools such as Monday are easy to use and often free.

 Using email automation or drip campaigns, you can quickly respond to customer inquiries instead of having to send individual emails one by one.
 You can also reduce the number of emails being sent back and forth with customers.

 The small things quickly add up.
 It is essential to make sure that your employees spend the majority of their time on their actual job responsibilities and that they have tools at their disposal that can help them achieve their best work.